microsoft/jrt-controller/docs/understand_advanced_app_c.md

 }
 ```

 In the above handler it can be seen the app will send to its own "output" channel, which is APP2_OUT_SIDX.

-However to do that, it first calls helper function __"jrtc_app_get_channel_context"__.
-This is a helper function provided by the JrtcApp class, which returns a Jrtc channel context structure for a given stream index.
-This stream structure is then used when calling the core Jrtc function "jrtc_router_channel_send_output".
+To do this it calls "jrtc_app_router_channel_send_output".

-## 1.3.
+## 1.4.
 Run the application

-### 1.3.1.
+### 1.4.1.
 Prerequisites

 Before running the sample apps, the *jrt-controller* must be built (see [README.md](../README.md) for instructions).

-### 1.3.2.
+### 1.4.2.
 Build the application

 The application can be built using the following commands:
   ```sh